-9. The Fund Manager determines the valuation principles for the valuation of any hard-to-value assets in accordance with the legal regulations in force at the time.
+The Fund Manager determines the valuation principles for the valuation of any hard-to-value assets in accordance with the legal regulations in force at the time.
 The process of reviewing individual valuations may include model-based pricing.
 The individual valuation method or value of these assets may be proposed by the Fund Manager to the Custodian, who will use it at its own discretion during the valuation process.
+The Fund Manager may make proposals to the Custodian regarding the custom method of valuation or value of these assets, who may use that at its discretion during the valuation procedure.